December 7, 2018

 Any worries such as these ought to be brought to the attention of the senior’s primary care physician as quickly as possible.

-And, it’s important to have a trusted dementia care partner on hand who understands the nuances of dementia along with other issues of aging, and will offer the professional help at home in St. Louis which enables aging parents to remain safe and well.
+And, it’s important to have a trusted dementia care partner on hand who understands the nuances of dementia along with other issues of aging, and will offer the respite care in St. Louis which enables aging parents to remain safe and well.
 Contact Continuum at (314) 863-9912 to learn more about our highly skilled, specialized dementia care team and for a free in-home assessment to learn how we can help.